Healthy Homes Assessment Greenmeadows

 Greenmeadows Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building it is also about the outside.
-You must make sure there is somewhere for surface and underground water to flow and to prevent it from getting inside.
-When it concerns damp and moisture it is usually what you don’t see that could be a huge problem, causing damages to your investment and harming your tenant’s health.
+Making sure your rental property is protected from water damage isn’t only about the inside of the building but you must make sure there is somewhere for rain, surface as well as groundwater to move and stop it from coming inside.
+When it comes to moisture and damp it is usually not apparent that it could become a major issue, causing damages to your investment and affecting the tenant’s well-being.

-Rental properties must have efficient drainage for the removal of floodwaters, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that water has a location to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to eliminate rainwater, storm water and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water is able to go, and it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.

-Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between your flooring and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+In addition to an irrigation system to stop water ingress, if the apartment has an enclosed gap between your floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the property.
-It also assists in preventing from causing damage to the flooring insulation.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground, to block any moisture in the ground from entering the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection